Ben Wallace (politician): Secretary of State for Defence

-On 24 July 2019, Boris Johnson became Prime Minister and immediately appointed Wallace as Secretary of State for Defence, to replace Penny Mordaunt, who was left out of the new government.
+On 24 July 2019, Boris Johnson became prime minister and immediately appointed Wallace as Secretary of State for Defence, replacing Penny Mordaunt, who was left out of the new government.
 In August 2019, Wallace was overheard discussing Johnson's controversial prorogation of parliament with Florence Parly, the French Armed Forces minister.
 He suggested that the reason for the prorogation for five weeks was to prevent MPs from blocking the government's Brexit plans, rather than the government's official position that it was to introduce a new legislative agenda.
 10 Downing Street responded to his comments by admonishing him and stating that he had "misspoken".
 This prorogation was deemed unlawful by the Supreme Court on 24 September 2019.

 On 13 October 2019, in a NATO meeting, Wallace defended the 2019 Turkish offensive into north-eastern Syria.
 He commented, "Turkey needs to do what it sometimes has to do to defend itself".
 His comments were condemned by other delegates at the meeting.
 On 12 January 2020, in an interview with The Sunday Times, Wallace said that the UK "must be prepared to fight wars without the US", one of the UK's key allies.
 He stated that the upcoming defence review "should be used to make the UK less dependent on the US in future conflicts".
 His comments were made in response to US President Donald Trump's "America First" isolationist policies.
 Wallace also said that the next defence review would be the "deepest review" of Britain's defence and foreign policies since the end of the Cold War in 1991.

-On 15 March 2021 Wallace released the command paper 411, the Integrated Review Defence in a competitive age, in which he detailed "a mission to seek out and to understand future threats, and to invest in the capabilities to defeat them" with an expenditure of "£188bn on Defence over the coming four years".
+On 15 March 2021, as part of the Integrated Review, Wallace released a command paper titled Defence in a Competitive Age, in which he detailed "a mission to seek out and to understand future threats, and to invest in the capabilities to defeat them," promising an expenditure of £188 billion on defence over the next four years.